steemit/devportal/_tutorials-recipes/account-creation-process.md

 #### 2. Non-discounted account creation<a name="nondisc"></a>

-Non-discounted account creation operation allows you to create accounts and paying the creation cost using STEEM.
-Currently the `account_creation_fee` is 3 STEEM to create a single account.
+Non-discounted account creation operation allows you to create accounts by paying an account creation fee of 3 STEEM as part of the account creation api call.
 We use the `account_create` operation to commit this transaction to the blockchain.
 When creating a new account, the new `account_name` needs to be supplied.
-The keys must be derived from a `master_key` which must be kept safe.
-The account keys can be generated using the `new_account_name`, `master_key` and Steem tools.
+The keys must be derived from an owner-key which must be kept safe.
+The account keys can be generated using the `new_account_name`, owner-key and Steem tools.

 ```json
 [